Uncial 0301

 Uncial 0301 (in the Gregory-Aland numbering), is a Greek-Coptic diglot uncial manuscript of the New Testament.
 Paleographically it has been assigned to the 5th century.

 Description

 The codex contains two small parts of the text of the Gospel of John 17:1-2.2-4, on a fragment of single parchment leaf (6.82 cm by 7 cm).
 It was written in one column per page, 14 lines per page, in uncial letters.

-Because it is very small fragment, it was suggested, it is a talisman, but the manuscript is more probable.
+Because it is very small fragment, it was suggested that it is a talisman, but the manuscript is more probable.

-Currently it is dated by the INTF to the 5th century.

-It is currently housed at the Schøyen Collection (1367) in Oslo.
+Currently it is dated by the INTF to the 5th century, and is housed at the Schøyen Collection (1367) in Oslo.